Wholteza/tiltuino/README.md

 - sendInterval: Interval in ms, should not be less than 900000 for brewfather.
 - debugMode: Logs all actions to serial.

-3. Upload it to the Arduino 33 IOT.
+3. Upload it to the Arduino 33 IoT.
 4. Keep your hydrometer near and tilt it a bit so it starts broadcasting.
 5. Device should show up in brewfather device section with the name you selected.